 Chicken go through a feather loss and regrowth period once a year after they hit 18 months old.
 This process is called molting.
 In most cases, it happens around autumn and is accompanied by a dip in egg production.
 The process lasts around 8 to 12 weeks.

-The reason you get less eggs is because the body will redirect energy and nutrients from egg production to regrowing feathers.
+The reason you get fewer eggs is that the body will redirect energy and nutrients from egg production to regrowing feathers.
 This could last between 8 and 16 weeks depending on the chicken.

 Keep your chicken on a high protein diet to help them molt fast.
 Once they are done and resume laying eggs, you can go back to your layer’s mash or custom calcium diet to reinvigorate egg production.